 But which films are essential viewing this Halloween season?
 Here are our five black-and-white favorites to revisit with your family.

 1932’s The Mummy stars Boris Karloff in the titular role.
 At that point, he was already famous for playing Frankenstein’s monster in the 1931 version of Frankenstein.
 (Yeah, you think Marvel movies come out a lot these days?
 These old monster movies happened right on top of each other!
 Dracula came out THE SAME YEAR as Frankenstein!)

 Anyway, The Mummy will not teach your kids anything about real Egyptian history, and, unlike some of the other classic monsters, it wasn’t derived from a novel.
 But, in some ways, it’s the creepiest film on this list, mostly because the notion of camping out and getting stalked by a spirit/zombie is totally awesome.

-The Mummy is streaming for free on Tubi right here.
+The Mummy is streaming on Amazon Prime right here.

 4. Frankenstein Meets The Wolf Man (1943)

 Monster nerds love to remind lay people that the creature in the Mary Shelley novel Frankenstein is not named “Frankenstein,” that’s just the name of the mad scientist who created the monster.
 And yet, calling this famous version of Frankenstein’s Monster just “Frankenstein” is understandable because of all the old black-and-white mashup movies in which the monster was just called “Frankenstein” and was forced to deal with another monster.
 You’ve probably heard of Abbott and Costello Meet Frankenstein, but kids don’t really care about Abbott and Costello.
 This is why of all the monster-on-monster classic movies, Frankenstein Meets the Wolf-Man is better.
 All the reviews will tell you this movie is horrible and makes no sense.
 They are wrong.